Point Cloud Resampling Through Hypergraph Signal Processing: HGSP Point Cloud Resampling

 Given a threshold selection of $\theta$, we could further define a local smoothness $\sigma(\mathbf{p}_i)$ to select resampled points:

 which is the fraction of high frequency energy.

-Finally, we resample the point cloud by selecting points with smaller $\sigma(p_i)$, which corresponds to points containing larger amount of high frequency in the hypergraph.
+Finally, we resample the point cloud by selecting points with smaller $\sigma(\mathbf{p}_i)$, which corresponds to points containing larger amount of high frequency in the hypergraph.
 We summarize our algorithm as Algorithm \ref{alg:A}.
-Since the resampled point clouds favor high-frequency points, they tend to contain sharper features and are less smooth.
+Since the resampled point clouds tend to favor high-frequency points, they often contain sharper features and are less smooth. {Although the higher frequency basis vectors do not necessarily display a clear regular pattern, as shown in Fig.~\ref{fig:a1}, they have larger total variation over the (hyper)graph, which are corresponding to sharper features}. {Interested readers could refer to \cite{d6,d9,c11} for a comprehensive discussion on the high frequency features in hypergraphs.}